|

 The water was like glass with the moon reflecting to our west and flashes of dry lightning in the east.
 A very special boating experience for its beauty and solitude.
 I had committed the area map to memory and so headed toward Horr pond campground, the closest.

-Next thing we know, the paddles were hitting bottom and we were in very shallow water.
-In the moonlight, we could see the little islands that ring Horr Pond as well as the signs identifying park property.
-We managed
+thing we know, the paddles were hitting bottom and we were in very

+managed to get back to deeper parts and continued skirting the line of islands.
 Not knowing exactly where the other campgrounds were, we continued to run aground as we inched along.

-I heard running water as we paddled near a cove.
+Hours later (watching the moon get lower and lower was a sure sign that much time has passed), I heard running water as we paddled near a cove.
 The campground next to Horr Pond is Crystal Springs-could this be it?

 I looked for a campfire.
+I listened for voices.

 I hoped for a sign.